 The Dutch international had complained about his teammates running into areas he was supposed to be, but has insisted that his criticisms were aimed at himself.

-Tags: Chelsea, Chris Smalling, Danny Welbeck, Juan Mata, Luke Shaw, Manchester City, Michael Carrick, Olympiakos, Robin van Persie, Tom Cleverley, Wayne Rooney
+Tagged Chelsea, Chris Smalling, Danny Welbeck, Juan Mata, Luke Shaw, Manchester City, Michael Carrick, Olympiakos, Robin van Persie, Tom Cleverley, Wayne Rooney

 Manchester United have given themselves a mountain to climb if they are going to make this season’s Champions League quarter finals after losing the first leg of their last sixteen tie 2-0 to Greek champions Olympiakos.